Liability car insurance: Stay covered

 Key points

-- Liability insurance helps pay for bodily injury or property damage you cause in an accident (such as medical bills, repair costs, or legal fees).
+- Liability coverage helps pay for bodily injury or property damage you cause in an accident (such as medical bills, repair costs, or legal fees).

-- It doesn’t cover your own injuries or damage to your vehicle.
+- It does not cover your own injuries or damage to your vehicle.

 - Having liability insurance helps you meet legal requirements in most states and protects you from financial risk if you’re found at fault.

-Liability car insurance helps financially protect you if you're found at fault in an auto accident.
-It can help cover an injured person's medical bills or repairs to someone's vehicle.
+Liability car insurance helps financially protect you if you’re found at fault in an auto accident.
+It can help cover the injured person’s medical bills, their vehicle repair costs, and any related legal fees if you’re held responsible for injuries or property damage.
 Drivers are legally required to carry liability insurance in most states.

 What is covered by liability insurance?

 Liability insurance comes in two forms: bodily injury liability coverage and property damage liability coverage.
-They break down like this:
+For auto insurance, they break down like this:

-Bodily injury liability coverage (sometimes abbreviated as “BI”) helps pay for an injured person's medical expenses if you're found at fault in an accident.
-This can include emergency room care, medical scans, follow-up visits, medical equipment (e.g., crutches, wheelchairs, neck braces), prescriptions and more.
+Bodily injury liability coverage helps pay for an injured person's medical expenses if you're found at fault in an accident.
+This can include emergency room care, medical scans, follow-up visits, medical equipment (e.g., crutches, wheelchairs, neck braces), prescriptions, and more.

-Property damage liability coverage (sometimes abbreviated as “PD”) helps pay for repairs if you’re at fault for damaging someone's vehicle or property.
+Property damage liability coverage helps pay for repairs if you’re at fault for damaging someone's vehicle or property.
 For example, if you rear-end another car, it can help pay for the other car’s repairs, so you're not stuck with the whole bill from their auto repair shop.
-As for property, this can include things like someone’s home, store, office, fence, tree, mailbox, etc. PD coverage is also required by law in most states.
+As for property, this can include things like someone’s home, store,

 The amount your insurer will pay for a covered liability insurance claim depends on the coverage limits you choose.
 Each state sets minimum coverage limits for bodily injury liability and property damage liability that drivers must purchase, but you may decide to buy additional coverages.
 Typically, you may see three liability coverage limits on your car insurance policy: